playcanvas/developer.playcanvas.com/content/user-manual/scripting/creating-new.md

 To specify multiple scripts for a single component, add one URL per line.

-If you are using the PlayCanvas code repository to store your code, you can edit code in the PlayCanvas code editor, click the script icon next to the URL to launch the editor.
+If you are using the PlayCanvas code repository to store your code, you can edit code in the PlayCanvas code editor, click a script's name below the URL input box, or on one of the list of scripts in the adjacent script panel to launch the editor.

 <div class="alert alert-info">
 If you are using Github or Bitbucket you can not edit you scripts in PlayCanvas, you must make your commits through your source control system.